veracode/veracode.github.io/README.md

 A collection of useful open source projects that integrate with the Veracode APIs to automate scanning, results retrieval and other tasks.

 These projects are community contributed and not supported by Veracode.
-For a list of supported projects, please see the listing of projects on Veracode.com.
+For a list of supported projects, please see the listing of projects on [Veracode.com](https://www.veracode.com/integrations).

-View the [Landing Page](https://veracode.github.io/) or the [Contribution Guidelines](https://github.com/veracode/veracode.github.io/blob/master/contributing.md) to get started!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->